What is Git Analytics and Why it Matters to Engineering Teams?

 High performing teams cycle time

 Software development cycle time is the period of time from an engineer’s first commit to the deployment of code.
 The metric provides insights into the speed of the dev team, that is, the time taken to complete projects, and the overall performance of the team.
-It measures the efficiency and ability of a team in delivering projects within a given timeline.
+It measures the efficiency and ability of a team to deliver projects within a given timeline.

 When leaders optimize cycle time, they can optimize their team’s tools and processes to adequately support their teams.
 At instances when cycle time increases when compared to expected benchmarks, leaders can preempt threats to delivery and preserve developer productivity by reorganizing their teams and managing workload to optimize performance.